AlexOrlek/bacterialBercow/README.md

     * I used a less stringent and more convoluted approach to decide whether a plasmid sequence was compete: accessions were not required to be annotated as "complete" as long as the title text indicated a "complete" sequence; CuratePlasmids instead excludes any accession that is not annotated as "complete", but does not require explicit mention of completeness in the title text.<br>

     [Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885) created [PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) using methods similar to those of the CuratePlasmids pipeline.
 However, methods of Galata _et al._ differ somewhat; notably:
     * Although rMLST loci are used to filter chromosomal sequences, in contrast to methods of CuratePlasmids, sequences with up to 5 rMLST loci are included in the database.
 However, according to a recent review article ([di Cenzo & Finan 2017](https://mmbr.asm.org/content/81/3/e00019-17)), a plasmid-like sequence encoding one or more ribosomal loci should actually be considered a "chromid", which is biologically distinct from a plasmid ([Harrison _et al._ 2010](https://www.ncbi.nlm.nih.gov/pubmed/20080407)).
 CuratePlasmids makes a distinction between plasmids and chromids whereas PLSDB does not.
+    * PLSDB excludes all duplicate sequences (any sequences with a [mash distance](https://mash.readthedocs.io/en/latest/index.html) of 0).
+By default, CuratePlasmids excludes identical sequences except those with different metadata (biosample accession id, submitter name and owner name all different).
+The latter are likely to represent interesting cases of transmission of short conserved plasmids.
+Information on all duplicates is recorded.
+There is the option to exclude all identical sequences.
 * **Are there any caveats I should be aware of when using CuratePlasmids?**
 CuratePlasmids relies on NCBI annotation for plasmid topology information (circular / linear).
 Ideally, a plasmid annotated as 'complete' and 'linear' should be a genuine linear plasmid, but the topology annotation should probably be treated cautiously; a 'linear' plasmid could represent a circular plasmid that failed to circularise after assembly.